L3m0nCa/coding.mwsc.team/resources/Adobe.md

 - DaVinci Resolve (Video Editing, Color Grading and more) (There is a free version and a paid version, the free version has heaps of features)

 I actually prefer DaVinci Resolve over Premiere Pro due to the more modern look, although you do lose some features such as being able to export 4k video because its the free version.
-Another advantage is that it is an alternative to Premiere Pro, After Effects and Audition in one application.
+An advantage is that it is an alternative to Premiere Pro, After Effects and Audition in one application.

 Blender is also a really good tool as its free & open source but has a huge feature set, [here](https://www.youtube.com/watch?v=NyJWoyVx_XI&list=PLjEaoINr3zgEq0u2MzVgAaHEBt--xLB6U&index=1) is a good tutorial on how to use blender